Simulation-based validation of Bayes factor computation: Discussion

 In all tests we ran, as well as those tested by \cite{schad_workflow_2023, schad_aggregation_2024, schad2025bf}, both \texttt{bridgesampling} \citep{bridgesampling_package} and the \texttt{BayesFactor} \citep{bayesfactor_package} packages provided reliable Bayes factor estimates or a warning on inaccuracy.
 We therefore currently believe that for low-stakes statistical workflow involving Bayes factors and standard models, it is safe to rely on those packages without further testing.
 However, when using a less standard model or when the costs of being wrong are non-trivial, we encourage running at least several hundred simulations of SBC, preferably tailored to the dataset in question with posterior SBC.

-Our final recommendation concerns prior choice for models involved in Bayes factor computation.
+Our final recommendation concerns prior choice.
 While it is well known that Bayes factors are very sensitive to priors, prior choice tends to focus on the parameters corresponding to the effect of treatment or other quantity of interest.
 Priors for parameters that are shared across all models and not of interest themselves (e.g., intercepts, standard deviations) are given less thought or even taken as improper.
 The fact that simulating from a mismatched prior for those shared parameters can lead to noticeably miscalibrated Bayes factors (Section~\ref{posterior-sbc-and-the-importance-of-using-correct-priors}) implies that those priors may influence the resulting BFs considerably.
-This can be interpreted as either a call for greater care when setting priors or as another evidence of the brittleness of Bayes factors.
+This can be interpreted as either a call for greater care when setting priors or as another evidence of the brittleness of BFs.

+\begin{acks}[Acknowledgments] We thank Eric-Jan Wagenmakers and Nikola Sekulovski for helpful comments and suggestions on an earlier version of this manuscript. \end{acks}